top of page

 You don’t do it.

-No, rather that you allow an automated system to take the strain, giving you not only compliance, but also far greater insights into energy consumption and performance, allowing you to create long-term strategies that unlock not just green benefits, but powerful bottom-line advantages.
+This could work to deliver not only compliance, but also far greater insights into energy consumption and performance, unlocking green benefits and powerful bottom-line advantages.

 In short, the regulations set strict requirements on the annual average greenhouse gas (GHG) intensity of the energy used by ships trading within the EU and the European Economic Area (EEA).
 This intensity is measured in grams of CO2 equivalent per megajoule (gCO2e/MJ), considering the full "well-to-wake" emissions pathway - instead of the old EU MRV “tank to wake” approach.
 In this respect it accounts for emissions across the entire lifecycle of the fuel, from extraction, to production, transportation, and usage onboard.